vinceimbat/vinceimbat/content/thoughts/2022 annual report.md

 # December

 This month was largely spent reflecting on what kind of livelihood to choose next.
 After applying at different agencies didn't work out, I got back to writing podcast shownotes and Lea asked me to assist her in building her LMS and OBMS, a project that occupied the last week of the year.
 I also received work from Bookbright.
 These new (temporary?) sources of income provided the sense of security that allowed me to stay calm and think better about my new situation.
-The best thing that came out of this process was designing [[My livelihood system]] that is both resilient and encourages my transition toward more satisfying work.
+The best thing that came out of this process was designing [[my livelihood system]] that is both resilient and encourages my transition toward more satisfying work.

 While working on Lea's LMS, I also took the opportunity to improve my own LMS.
 I redesigned my daily routine to accomodate better sleeping habits and incorporated the pomodoro app Forest into my morning routine.
 I also exchanged rooms with Lea so I could have better sunlight in the morning.